 At Nielsen, diversity isn't just a goal, it is a business imperative.
 Our effectiveness at embracing the talents of people of different backgrounds, experiences and perspectives is key to our continued success in providing clients with information they need to succeed.

-The Diversity CouncilChaired by Susan Whiting, Nielsen's Vice Chair and Chief Diversity Officer, the council is committed to integrating diversity into the business as an essential part of our culture.
-Key Objectives:
+The Diversity CouncilChaired by Dr. D. Sangeeta, Nielsen's Chief Diversity Officer, the council is committed to integrating diversity into the business as an essential part of our culture.

 - Leveraging diversity in order to gain a competitive advantage in both the workplace and the marketplace